diyamonga/spam-sms_classifier/README.md

-# spam-sms_classifier
+# 📩 SMS/Email Spam Classifier

-A web-based machine learning application built with Streamlit that classifies SMS or email messages as Spam or Not Spam.
-This project uses Natural Language Processing (NLP) techniques and a Multinomial Naive Bayes classifier trained on labeled message data.
+A machine learning web app built using Python, Scikit-learn, and Streamlit to detect whether a given message is Spam or Not Spam.

+> *(Replace with your app screenshot)*

+---

+## 🚀 Features

+- Clean and dark-themed UI using Streamlit
+- Preprocessing with stemming and stopword removal
+- Model trained using MultinomialNB with TF-IDF vectorization
+- Real-time prediction on user input